Megbe/MB-resume-milestone1/README.md

 Forking the GitHub Repository
 1. Sign in to GitHub and locate the GitHub Repository.
-2. Find the “fork” button tt the top right-hand side of the screen and below the navigation bar.
+2. Find the “fork” button on the top left-hand side of the screen and below the navigation bar.
 3. By clicking this, you will have a copy of the original repository in your GitHub account.

 Make a Local Clone